Walgreen to buy stake in AmerisourceBergen, Cardinal loses out

 "No one ever likes to lose a customer.
 We're obviously in a very competitive business and we've been thinking about this and really planning how to balance our business," Barrett said.

-Shares of Walgreen were up 6 percent at $45, the highest since June 2011, when the company announced its contract dispute with pharmacy benefits manager Express Scripts Holdings(ESRX.O).
+Shares of Walgreen were up 6 percent at $45, their highest since June 2011, when the company announced its contract dispute with pharmacy benefits manager Express Scripts Holdings.

 Walgreen on Tuesday separately reported better-than-expected second-quarter earnings.
 It reported net income of $756 million, or 79 cents per share, up from $683 million, or 78 cents per share a year earlier.
 Sales were flat at $18.65 billion.